Chatham Islands

 The Chatham Islands (/ˈtʃætəm/ CHAT-əm; Moriori: Rēkohu, lit.
-'Misty Sun'; Wharekauri) are an archipelago in the Pacific Ocean about 800 km east of New Zealand's South Island, administered as part of New Zealand, and consisting of about 10 islands within an approximate 60 km radius, the largest of which are Chatham Island and Pitt Island (Rangiauria).
+'Misty Sun'; Wharekauri), officially the Chatham Islands Territory, are an archipelago in the Pacific Ocean about 800 km east of New Zealand's South Island, administered as part of New Zealand, and consisting of about 10 islands within an approximate 60 km radius, the largest of which are Chatham Island and Pitt Island (Rangiauria).
 They include New Zealand's easternmost point, the Forty-Fours.
 Some of the islands, formerly cleared for farming, are now preserved as nature reserves to conserve some of the unique flora and fauna.

+The first human inhabitants of the Chatham Islands were the Moriori.
+They are descended from the Polynesians who settled New Zealand and from whom the Māori also descended.
+A group of the Polynesians migrated from mainland New Zealand to the Chatham Islands, probably in the 15th century.

-The islands were uninhabited when the Moriori people arrived around the year 1500 and developed a peaceful way of life.
-In 1835, members of the Ngāti Mutunga and Ngāti Tama Māori iwi from the North Island of New Zealand invaded the islands and nearly exterminated the Moriori, enslaving the survivors.
+In 1835, members of the Ngāti Mutunga and Ngāti Tama Māori iwi from the North Island invaded the islands and nearly exterminated the Moriori, enslaving the survivors.
+In 1863 the Moriori were officially released from slavery through a proclamation by the resident magistrate.

-In the period of European colonisation, the New Zealand Company claimed that the British Crown had never included the Chatham Islands as being under its control, and proposed selling them to Germans to be a German colony.
+In the period of European colonisation, the New Zealand Company claimed that the British Crown had never included the Chatham Islands as being under its control, and proposed selling them to the Germans to be a German colony.
 In 1841, a contract was drawn up for the sale of the islands for £10,000 (equivalent to approximately £860,000 in 2023), but the sale fell through and the Chatham Islands officially became part of the Colony of New Zealand in 1842.

-In 1863 the Moriori were officially released from slavery through a proclamation by the resident magistrate.

 The Chatham Islands had a resident population of Waitangi is the main port and settlement.
 The local economy depends largely on conservation, tourism, farming, and fishing.
 The Chatham Islands Council provides local administration – its powers resemble those of New Zealand's unitary authorities.
 The Chatham Islands have their own time zone, which is 45 minutes ahead of mainland New Zealand.